Navyashree0923/gitpractice/README.md

 - git stash pop -> throws away the topmost by default statsh after applying it.
 - git stash apply -> leaves it in the stash list for possible later reuse.

+## Git rebase

+- git reabse -> Rebasing is the process of moving or combining a sequence of commits to a new base commit.
+- git commit -a -m ""
+- git rebase <base>
+- git rebase --onto <>